Thanks for a great, cold, event! See you next year!

 Sept. – 1, 7, 8, 14, 15, 21, 22, 28, 29 9:00 am – 11:30 am

 October – 6 and 13 — 9:30 – 11:30 am

 Memorial Day Weekend – Labor Day Weekend 2018

 J.R.
 Beaver, Oregon State Park’s mascot, needs your help protecting our plants, animals and the earth’s resources.
-The Junior Ranger Program gives kids a chance to explore a State Park.
+The Junior Ranger Program gives kids a chance to explore a State Park and what it’s like to be a Park Ranger.
 By becoming a Junior Ranger, 6 – 12 year old visitors, will become an important park steward.
 They will learn all about the park; while having fun, meeting other Junior Rangers and earning rewards.

-Children are welcome at either location regardless if they are camping at the other site or just here for day-use.
+Children are welcome regardless if they are camping or just here for day-use.
 Parents are encouraged to stay, learn and play with their kids.
 Special accommodations will be made for children with disabilities wherever possible.

-(this is not an all inclusive list but highlights our extra special programs.)
+(this is not an all inclusive list but highlights our extra special programs and events.)